If you’ve ever wondered how to write the middle of your novel, read this post. We look at what the middle is and give you tips to get through it.

-- The beginning of you novel introduces your four main characters, establishes the setting, and reveals the protagonist’s story goal.
+- The beginning of your novel introduces your four main characters, establishes the setting, and reveals the protagonist’s story goal.
 The beginning asks a question.
 It should include an inciting moment.
 This is usually the first quarter of your book.

-- The middle of your novel is is full of escalating actions arising from the inciting moment.
+- The middle of your novel is a series of escalating actions arising from the inciting moment.
 The protagonist tries to reach their story goal.
 This is where the reversal of desires and ambitions causes conflicts between the protagonist and the other characters, especially the antagonist.
 The middle is where you explore sub-plots and develop relationships with your confidant and love interest.
 The middle is usually the second and third quarters of your book.

 - The ending reveals whether or not the protagonist achieves their story goal.
 The ending answers the question asked at the beginning.
-It is the logical resolution of the the conflict caused by pursuing the goal.
+It is the logical resolution of the conflict caused by pursuing the goal.
 Don’t tack on a surprise ending or plot twist unless it’s brilliant.
 The ending is usually the final quarter of your book.

 In the middle, the reader wants to to be immersed in the the story.
 They want to enjoy the vicarious pleasure of it all.
 This is the longest and most difficult part.

 The middle is a never-ending plotting exercise.